 -

-Song Lyrics, Handwritten Written by Jean Smith, a member of Earl's All-Girl Chorus, a Pennington singing group directed by Earl Hubbard.
-These lyric pages show the repertoire for the chorus and include both religious and gospel songs.
+Song Lyrics, Handwritten Song lyrics noted by Jean Smith, a member of Earl's All-Girl Chorus, a Pennington singing group directed by William Earl Hubbard.
+The lyrics show the repertoire for the chorus and include both religious and gospel songs.
 94 sheets of loose paper with handwritten song lyrics, mid-20th century.

 -